 Why consider sex and gender?

-There are numerous differences in how men and women experience health (different conditions, different symptoms), access health care, and respond to therapies such as drug interventions.
+There are numerous differences in how women, men and gender diverse people experience health (different conditions, different symptoms), access health care, and respond to therapies such as drug interventions.
 At the same time there is also great diversity within populations of women and men, including factors related to social determinants such as education, socio-economic status, geographic location, ethnicity, and so on, which may affect access to and use of the healthcare system.